MicrosoftDocs/visualstudio-docs/docs/javascript/publish-nodejs-app-azure.md

 the list of tools until reaching **SSH** under the **Development Tools** section.
 * To aid in troubleshooting, go to the **Diagnostics logs** settings for the App Service, and change the **Docker Container logging** setting from **Off** to **File System**.
 Logs are created in the container under */home/LogFiles/*_docker.log*, and can be accessed on the box using SSH or FTP(S).
-* A custom domain name may be assigned to the site, rather than the *.azurewebsites.net URL assigned by default.
+* A custom domain name might be assigned to the site, rather than the *.azurewebsites.net URL assigned by default.
 For more details, see the topic [Map Custom Domain](/azure/app-service/app-service-web-tutorial-custom-domain).
 * Deploying to a staging site for further testing before moving into production is a best practice.
 For details on how to configure this, see the topic
 [Create staging environments](/azure/app-service/web-sites-staged-publishing).
 * See the [App Service on Linux FAQ](/azure/app-service/containers/app-service-linux-faq) for more commonly asked questions.

 ## Next steps

 In this tutorial, you learned how create a Linux App Service and deploy a Node.js application to the service.
-You may want to learn more about Linux App Service.
+You might want to learn more about Linux App Service.

 > [!div class="nextstepaction"]
 > [Linux App Service](/azure/app-service/containers/app-service-linux-intro)